 Both pulley distance adjustment and pulley alignment must be carried out to ensure the highest efficiency of the transmission system.
 Furthermore, optimum drive belt operation and minimal wear will be obtained only with proper pulley alignment.

-CAUTION : Before checking pulley adjustment, the rear suspension must be mounted on the vehicle and track tension / alignment must be done.
-Always check pulley adjustment after suspension is adjusted.
+Before checking pulley adjustment, the rear suspension must be mounted on the vehicle.

-WARNING : Failure to correctly perform pulley alignment may cause the vehicle to creep forward at idle.
+Failure to correctly perform pulley alignment may cause the vehicle to creep forward at idle.